emicklei/melrose/docs/logicpro.md

 ---
-title: Using Melrōse with Garageband
+title: Using Melrōse with Logic Pro
 ---

 # Using Melrōse with Logic Pro X